 Available on Windows, Mac and Linux

 PicoScope dedicates most of its display area to a scope view, which is a conventional plot of voltage against time.

 The x-axis measures time.
-It is marked in multiples of seconds.
+It is marked along the bottom in multiples of seconds.

 The rulers can be dragged into place on the scope view to display time and voltage measurements.
 When not in use, only the ruler handle is shown, in a color matching the trace.
 Up to two rulers can be dragged into place for each channel.

 The ruler legend shows measurements for all rulers in use.
 Where pairs of rulers are used, the legend also shows the difference (delta) between them.
 The lock button ties the two rulers together so that you can drag them without altering the delta between them.